airincs/task-manager-v2/README.md

 Welcome to my Task Manager project.
 This is a full-stack project that uses Java's Spring Boot on the backend and uses NextJS + TypeScript on the frontend.
 This Task Manager Project contains the following:
--Spring Boot
+- Spring Boot
--Spring Web
+- Spring Web
--Spring Data JPA
+- Spring Data JPA
--Hibernate
+- Hibernate
--MySQL
+- MySQL
--Lombok
+- Lombok

 The Spring Boot application communicates with the NextJS frontend via REST API endpoints.
 The frontend allows the user to create, read, update, and delete tasks.